Trekking in Nepal - Poon Hill

 For those of you who are wondering, we were able to shower every night, with a range of hot to cold showers depending on location.
 The accommodations were rustic but clean, and there were a variety of food choices from delicious dal-bhat to curries, Tibetan dumplings (momos) and even some European food.

-Te people we met in Nepal were beautiful, hard-working and warm.
+Some of us brought candy to hand out to the local children.
+My teacher heart melted as we interacted with those precious kids who knew how to appreciate the simple things in life.
+Women trekkers dancing with local women in Ghandruk Te people we met in Nepal were beautiful, hard-working and warm.
 We spotted several generations working side-by-side in the fields.
 We woke up to the sound of mules bringing supplies up the mountain and gained an appreciation for how accessible food and supplies are to us back home.

 You cannot have a successful girls trip without a little shopping.
 We picked up some great deals on yak products several of us came home with mountain bells and rugs.

 We spent our last day in Kathmandu visiting Bhaktapur with its amazing architecture and maze-like streets.
 The final morning before our flight back to Bankgkok, some of us chose to go on a scenic airplane ride by Buddha Air near Everest.
-The scenic flight cost $ 200 USD, which seems expnsive but I though, when am I ever going back !
+The scenic flight cost $ 200 USD, which seems expnsive but I thought, when am I ever going back !
 If you opt for a helicopter ride, you can land at Everest base camp.
 The top of the world left me speechless!

 I would highly recommend this family operated company which organizes many tours to Nepal, Bhutan and Tibet.
 If Nepal is on your bucket list, you can check out his website itournepal.com.
 Just tell him one of the Nichanda “Master trekkers” referred you !!